-With more light now you can use a lower ISO, faster shutter speed and/or narrower aperture.
+With more light, you can use a lower ISO, a faster shutter speed, and/or narrower aperture.

 Middle of the Day

-Hours before and after midday when the sun is high in the sky.
-On sunny days the light will be harsh and the contrast high.
+These are the hours before and after midday when the sun is high in the sky.
+On sunny days, the light will be harsh and the contrast high.
 Many photographers do not bother to use their cameras at this time.

-With little atmospheric filtering the light from the sun is harsh.
+With little atmospheric filtering, the light from the sun is harsh.
 Shadows will be shorter and very dark on sunny days.
-You will be able to use a lower ISO setting, faster shutter speed and/or narrower aperture.
+You will be able to use a lower ISO setting, a faster shutter speed, and/or narrower aperture.
 This is due to the strength of the light.

-At night with little or no natural light photographers can face other challenges.
+Photographers can face challenges at night with little or no natural light.
 This often inspires creativity because of the limitations of our cameras.
-They are not so capable of recording images in low light as when the light is good.
+They’re usually not as capable of recording images in low light as they are when the light is good.

 It’s during the hours of darkness it becomes more possible to create photographs in ways our eyes do not see.
-By using a slow shutter speed with a moving light source you can make pictures of light trails.
+By using a slow shutter speed with a moving light source, you can take pictures of light trails.

 Sunny Day Photography

-On sunny days the light will be harsher.
+The light will be harsher on sunny days.
 The contrast will be high.
-This is always the same when you have a small light source.
+This is always the case when you have a small light source.

 Even though the sun is huge, it produces a hard light because of its distance from earth.